 The other beach, next to the eastern border with neighboring Highlands, is about 1,600 feet long.
 It is part of Popamora Point, a County-owned park.
-Inland from its dunes will be built the eastern segment of the bike-and hike trail, which will run there from the marina.
+Inland from its dunes was built the eastern segment of the bike-and hike trail, which runs there from the marina.

 - Coastal bluffs section.
 Natural elements currently prevail below the high coastal bluffs between the eastern end of the harbor and Henry Hudson Springs.
 While residential structures top bluffs as high as 100 and 200 feet above sea level, below them is a narrow strip about 1,800 feet along the waterside, which contains a small beach area and fringe wetlands.
 At water's edge is the rocky coastal embankment of a railroad line, which used to parallel the shoreline.
-The area will be developed recreationally as part of bike-and-hike trail, while retaining its natural character as much as possible. - Below Bayside Drive.
-Natural vegetation also prevails on the more gentle slopes rising from the water below Bayside Drive east of Henry Hudson Springs.
+The area was developed recreationally as part of bike-and-hike trail, while retaining its natural character as much as possible. - Below Bayside Drive.
+Natural vegetation also prevails on the slopes rising from the water below Bayside Drive east of Henry Hudson Springs.
 This segment, which covers about 3,200 feet of shore length, also contains a few wetland pockets and the rocky fringe of the former railroad's embankment.
-Here, too, the bike-and-hike trail is planned as an active recreational use running through the preserved natural setting. - Marina and boat storage areas.
+Here, too, the bike-and-hike trail is an active recreational use running through the preserved natural setting. - Marina and boat storage areas.
 The main recreational use of the coastal zone is boating.
 The total water frontage devoted to boating uses is about 4,800 feet, with the bulkheaded part of the marina accounting for 1,180 feet of this.
 In addition, under a Borough lease, the Sandy Hook Bay Catamaran Club (also called the "Hobie Cat Club") based at the Center Avenue Park, uses the bay-edge of the beach for launching boats and the back beach for summer boat parking.

-The total footage includes not only the active docks and rented boat slips of the Atlantic Highlands Marina, but also boat storage on the eastern end of the marina, along the mouth of Many Mind Creek east of Avenue A (Skipper's Shop yards), and east of the beach at Center Avenue Park (Blackfoot Mobile Marine boatyard).
-On the Bayfront of the same private property which contains the Skipper's boatyard, there is also a curved sandy beach between Avenue A and First Avenue; only a 50-foot-wide portion of this beach on the Avenue A end is Borough owned and has public access.
-Commercial facilities at the Marina are three restaurants, a bait and fishing supply shop, day-tripper fishing boats and party boats, and the commuter ferry to Manhattan. - Residential uses line most of the northern edges of the slopes, hills, cliffs and bluffs which rise from the Bay Shore.
+The total footage includes not only the active docks and rented boat slips of the Atlantic Highlands Marina, but also boat storage on the eastern end of the marina, and east of the beach at Center Avenue Park (Blackfoot Mobile Marine boatyard).
+On the Bayfront of the same private property there is also a curved sandy beach between Avenue A and First Avenue; only a 50-foot-wide portion of this beach on the Avenue A end is Borough owned and has public access.
+Commercial facilities at the Marina are three restaurants, a bait and fishing supply shop, day-tripper fishing boats and party boats, and the commuter ferry to Manhattan.

+Residential uses line most of the northern edges of the slopes, hills, cliffs and bluffs which rise from the Bay Shore.
 Public access to coastal lands is permitted below most of these residential areas.
-However, except at low tides, there is no public access along one 1,250-foot waterfront segment between Avenue A and Avenue D which is lined with private residences relatively close to the water.
+However, except at low tides, there is no public access along one 1,250foot waterfront segment between Avenue A and Avenue D which is lined with private residences relatively close to the water.